giuven95/chatgpt-failures/README.md

 * comparison with other models (e.g. the future GPT4, also Open-Assistant)
 * creation of synthetic data for testing and/or training

+Note that the January 30 update of ChatGPT appears to have improved the chatbot's performance with arithmetic and trick questions.
+This page will be updated over time.

 **Click on the underlined sentences to show details**

 ## Failure cases